The Rosé Wine: Types, Characteristics & Production Methods

 Tavel, Rhône Valley, France

-The Tavel appellation in the Rhône Valley is renowned for its robust, full-bodied rosés, with producers like Domaine de la Mordorée and Château de Trinquevedel leading the charge.
+The Tavel appellation in the Rhône Valley is known for its robust, full-bodied rosés, with producers like Domaine de la Mordorée and Château de Trinquevedel leading the charge.

 In Argentina, Navarro Correas has emerged as a standout producer of vibrant, fruit-forward rosés made from Malbec and Cabernet Franc grapes.